-These instructions are for presenters giving a talk in the Regency Ballroom at SNL 2022.
+These instructions are for presenters giving a talk in the Auditorium at SNL 2023.
 This includes Symposium talks, Slide presentations, Keynote Lectures, and Awards Lectures.

-All speakers must be registered to attend SNL 2022 prior to giving their talk.
-You can register online by logging in to your SNL Account and selecting ‘Register to Attend SNL 2022’ from your account home page.
-You can also register onsite at the Registration Desk located in the Regency Foyer on the Second Floor Mezzanine of the Loews Philadelphia Hotel.
+All speakers must be registered to attend SNL 2023 prior to giving their talk.
+You can register online by logging in to your SNL Account and selecting ‘Register to Attend SNL 2023’ from your account home page.
+You can also register onsite at the Registration Desk located in Hall Est.

-All talks are given in the Regency Ballroom on the Second Floor Mezzanine of the Loews Philadelphia Hotel.
-The room is configured with:
+All talks are given in the Auditorium of Le Palais du Pharo.
+The auditorium is configured with:

 - A projector and 16’x6′ screen at the center front of the room.